 COVID-19 treatments to receive EUAs include remdesivir and monoclonal antibodies.

 The developers had to show their vaccine candidate was more than 50% effective in preventing COVID-19, with no serious safety risks.
-According to reported data, both vaccines are more than 95% effective in preventing COVID-19.
+The authorized COVID-19 all met FDA standards for safety and effectiveness.

 It is likely that the FDA will issue more EUAs to help diagnose, treat, and cure COVID-19 in the coming months.